Size Matters: Artwork

 The album cover features a black and white photo of a young girl holding a magnifying glass.
 The photo was taken by Frances Murray.
 Regarding the cover, Page Hamilton said in a 2005 interview, "the initial attraction was that it was a beautiful photo, this sort of innocence and open mindedness that kids have about things.
 She's got a magnifying glass up to her eye so you can see her eyeball enlarged.
 Kids I believe start out with a natural inquisitiveness and a natural open mindedness, and they will do the right thing.
 Eventually if we continue to fill them full of shit they will be swayed."

-Release
+Release and promotion

 The album was scheduled to be released on September 14, 2004, but was pushed back to October 5 after Hamilton broke his collarbone in a mountain biking accident, delaying the band's touring schedule that was supposed to begin three days after the planned release.
+The Size Matters tour would instead start in mid-October, with these shows being Helmet's first since December 10, 1997.
+Earlier in 2004, a greatest hits album titled Unsung: The Best of Helmet (1991–1997) was released by Interscope, although it had already been in the works prior to Helmet's official reunion, with the album originally being announced in August 2003.

-The album debuted at #121 on the Billboard 200, selling 9,723 copies in its first week.
+Size Matters debuted at No. 121 on the Billboard 200, selling 9,723 copies in its first week.
 Size Matters had two singles; "See You Dead" and "Unwound".
 The track "Throwing Punches" was also included on the film soundtrack for Underworld, and "Crashing Foreign Cars" was featured in the video game Need for Speed: Underground 2.